 def input_age(age): try: if(int(age)<=18): raise ZeroDivisionError except ValueError: return 'ValueError: Cannot convert into int' else: return 'Age is saved successfully' print(input_age('23')) # This will execute properly print(input_age('18')) # This will not execute properly

 Age is saved successfully Traceback (most recent call last): File "/home/imtiaz/ExceptionHandling.py", line 12, in print(input_age('18')) # This will not print File "/home/imtiaz/ExceptionHandling.py", line 4, in input_age raise ZeroDivisionError ZeroDivisionError

-Though, the exception was not due to divide by zero, still we see it.
+Though the exception was not due to divide by zero, still we see it.
 Because we raised ZeroDivisionError.
 We can raise any error you want to with the raise keyword as shown above.

 class UnderAge(Exception): pass def verify_age(age): if int(age) < 18: raise UnderAge else: print('Age: '+str(age)) # main program verify_age(23) # won't raise exception verify_age(17) # will raise exception